matzegoebel/WRFlux/README.md

 This repository contains a complete, standalone version of WRF.
 Since it is a fork of WRF, the whole history of WRF's master branch is included as well.
 Thus, you can simply merge your changes with the changes that WRFlux introduces using `git`.

-To install the post-processing package in the directory `wrflux` and its dependencies (xarray, matplotlib, netcdf4, and bottleneck), I recommend using [`conda`](https://docs.conda.io/en/latest/miniconda.html) and the provided conda environment file.
+To install the post-processing package in the directory `wrflux` and its dependencies (numpy, pandas, xarray, matplotlib, netcdf4, and bottleneck), I recommend using [`conda`](https://docs.conda.io/en/latest/miniconda.html) and the provided conda environment file.
 Switch to the directory `wrflux` and then:
 ```sh
 conda env create --file conda_env.yml